SeanHollen/Using-Git/README.md

 - **pull request** - a request for someone's branch to pull the changes in your branch
 - **squash** - combine multiple commits from the same branch into one
 - **reference** / **symbolic reference** - something like HEAD~2 which can be used in place of the actual commit name
-- **track** - to have an upstream.
-So you can push and pull from a branch to what it's tracking
+- **track** - to have an upstream, so you can push and pull from a branch to what it's tracking
 - **remote-tracking branch** - not a branch, and does not track remote.
-It is a reference to a remote branch, eg, `origin/dev`.
+It is a reference to a remote branch, eg, "origin/dev"
+- **hash** - like an id of a commit

 # Commands